anshan-XR-ROB/Ads-Embedding/README.md

 # Learning an Insertion Region for Advertisement Embedding on Planes

-This is the dataset of our new article:
+This is the benchmark proposed by our article:
 Shan An, Fangru Zhou, Mei Yang, Chang Tang, and Haogang Zhu.
 Learning an Insertion Region for Advertisement Embedding on Planes.
 Submitted to “Signal Processing: Image Communication”.